lpscrim/lampman/README.md

 # Lampman

 Lampman is an ecommerce site designed for selling single item Lamps antiques without the need for inventory management.

-Using Stripe API items are removed from stock immediately after purchase so that duplicate transactions cannot be made.
+Using Stripe API, items are removed from stock immediately after purchase via webhook and success page so that duplicate transactions cannot be made.

 ## Use